Suicides have Greeks on edge before election

 "He's better now.
 He realised what happened just happened.
 But there are many others who are unstable or psychotic to begin with and the crisis is increasing their anxiety and insecurity."

-Angelopoulos, 60, has also suffered himself because about 20 percent of his patients can no longer afford his 100 euro (79.90 pounds) per hour sessions.
+Angelopoulos, 60, has also suffered himself because about 20 percent of his patients can no longer afford his 100 euro ($130) per hour sessions.
 Some have asked for a half-price discount while others tell him they simply can't afford to pay anything.

 "I never turn people away," he said.
 "If a patient says to me 'I have no money', I couldn't tell them to go away.
 I tell them okay you don't have to pay now but remember me later."